 Carpet defects and poor carpet installation are the two most common homeowner complaints.
 Act fast if you have a carpet problem as there are warranty time limits.

 To initiate a valid carpet warranty claim, you should notify your carpet retailer in writing.
 Describe your concerns and if possible provide photos or other documentation and include a copy of your sales invoice and receipts for required periodic professional cleanings.

 Your carpet retailer will arrange a convenient time to come to your home and investigate your claim and attempt to satisfy your concerns.

 Sometimes it is an easy fix.
 More often they will need to notify the original installer or the carpet manufacturer as they deem necessary to satisfy your complaint.
 They will in turn, come to your home to try to determine who may responsible for addressing your concerns and hopefully provide a satisfactory resolution.

 If you bought carpet from Home Depot or Lowe's Carpet you may have to contact the carpet manufacturer or carpet installer yourself to seek a remedy to your problems or concerns.
 Big Box carpet retailers are quick to take your money but have limited customer service after the sale.
-Here is a List of Carpet Mill Websites and their phone numbers.
+Here is my List of Carpet Mill Websites and their contact information.

 Have you read your manufacturer's new carpet warranty?
 It's an eye opening experience!
 Every manufacturer has their carpet warranty worded a little bit different so be sure to read the full warranty for the carpet you are considering... before you buy.
 Carpet Stain Warranties